 Kangaroo management zones and quotas

-The commercial harvest area of New South Wales is divided into kangaroo management zones.
+The commercial harvest area of New South Wales is divided into 15 kangaroo management zones.
 Kangaroo management zones are used to allocate and issue harvesting quotas.
-A quota limits the number of kangaroos of each species that can be harmed commercially in any kangaroo management zone.
+Quotas limit the number of kangaroos of each species that can be harmed for commercial purposes in any kangaroo management zone.

-The commercial harvest of kangaroos is prohibited within national parks and other reserved areas, and can only be undertaken on private landholdings with the written permission of the landholder (owner or occupier/manager).
+The commercial harvest of kangaroos is prohibited within national parks and other reserved areas.
+It can only be undertaken on private landholdings with the written permission of the landholder (owner or occupier/manager).

-- Commercial Harvester (Kangaroo) Licences – for professionals and landholders
+- Kangaroo Harvester Licences – for professionals and landholders

-Commercial Harvester (Kangaroo) Licences authorise people with valid firearm licences and accreditations to shoot kangaroos and sell the carcasses, in accordance with licence conditions and a valid commercial tag advice.
+Commercial Harvester (Kangaroo) Licences authorise people with valid firearm licences and accreditations to harvest kangaroos and sell the carcasses, in accordance with licence conditions.

-Animal Dealer (Kangaroo) Licences authorise licensees to process and deal in (buy, sell, import, export) kangaroo carcasses obtained from a licensed harvester.
+Animal Dealer (Kangaroo) Licences authorise licensees to process and deal in (buy, sell, import, export) kangaroo carcasses and skins.

-Licences for harvesting skins only are prohibited in New South Wales.
+Harvesting for skins only is prohibited in New South Wales.

 All types of licences are valid until 31 December in the year of issue.